Charles M'Mombwa: Macarthur FC

 On 20 November 2020, Macarthur FC announced the signing of M'Mombwa for their inaugural season.

-On 12 June 2020, M'Mombwa scored the first of Macarthur's two goals in their extra time 2–0 win against Central Coast Mariners, in the 2020–21 A-League Finals series.
+On 12 June 2020, M'Mombwa scored the first of Macarthur FC's two goals in their extra time 2–0 win against Central Coast Mariners, in the 2020–21 A-League Finals series.
 This was the club's first win in an A-League Finals match.

+After 4 seasons at Macarthur, M'Mombwa was released by the club at the end of the 2023–24 season.

+Newcastle Jets

+After 8 months as a free agent, M'Mombwa joined Newcastle Jets in the January transfer window of the 2024–25 A-League season.